-Motukiekie beach New Zealand is one of the lesser known beaches in NZ, and yet it is one of my favorites.
+Motukiekie beach, New Zealand, is one of the lesser known beaches, and yet it is one of my favorites.
 Accessible only at low tide, it is a wonderland for both photographers and geology-lovers.
 Below is my guide to help you plan your visit to this off the beaten path wonder.

 Why visit Motukiekie Beach?